Pre-teen, Teen, and Adult Programs

 Time: 6:30-8pm CST

-This service is designed to provide resources and support for individuals / families grieving due to immigration challenges.
-Support can take multiple forms.
+This service is designed to provide resources and support for Spanish speaking individuals / families grieving a death loss.
 Interested agencies and individuals are encouraged to inquire by telephone or email:

 402-507-0190 (en Espanol)